cwi-dis/igor/doc/rest.md

 ## /*

 Get static or template web pages or other files. `GET` only.
-Returns static data from the `static` directory or an interpolated template from the `template` directory.
+Returns static data from the `static` directory or an interpolated Jinja2 template from the `template` directory.
+Parameters are passed to the template.

 ## /action/\*

 Trigger a named action. `GET` only.

+## /action/\*/\*

+Trigger a named plugin action. `GET` only.
+The first field is the plugin name.
+The second field is the action name, which is looked up in `/data/plugindata/pluginname`.

 ## /plugin/\*[/*]

 Run a plugin. `GET` only.
 First field is the plugin name, optional second field is the method of the plugin to call (default _index_).
 Query parameters are passed to the Python method as named arguments.
 Plugin data from `/data/plugindata/_name_` is made available to the plugin factory function, and if a _user_ query parameter is present Igor will add a _userData_ argument containing the data from `/data/identities/_user_/plugindata/_name_` (as a Python dictionary).

+## /plugin/\*/page/\*.html

+Retrieve a plugin UI (user interface) page.
+The template page is looked up inside the plugin directory and rendered through Jinja2.
+Query parameters are passed to the template.

 ## /pluginscript/\*/\*